stanleyy3/plain-nn/README.md

 # plain-nn
-plain neural network for MNIST with no ml packages
+plain neural network for MNIST with just numpy, pandas, matplotlib, and cupy

 using gpu compute was empirically shown to be over an order of magnitude faster